Are you thinking about setting up a bird feeder this winter in Maryland?

 Setting up a winter bird feeding station in Maryland

-Because the three most common winter birds at feeders in Maryland are Northern Cardinal, White-throated Sparrows, and Carolina Chickadees, I recommend a mixed bird seed.
+Because the three most common winter birds at feeders in Maryland are Northern Cardinal, White-throated Sparrows, and Carolina Chickadees, I recommend a mixed bird seed

-Don't buy the cheap stuff, however.
-That contains a lot of red milo and other seeds that wild birds don't like.
-I recommend Wagner's Songbird Supreme (Amazon affiliate link).
-This is what I buy (along with black oil sunflower seed I get at a great price from a local farm store).
+Don’t buy the cheap stuff, however.
+That contains a lot of red milo and other seeds that wild birds don’t like.

 The other main ingredient is white proso millet, which is a favorite of the White-throated Sparrows and other sparrows and juncos.